 Is Ancestors Legacy a full RTS game?
 I would say, yes and no. The game is identical to the PC version which came out last year, which is great, with the only difference being that the control scheme has been updated so you can use a controller (having the option to still use a mouse and keyboard would have been nice – I’ve tried, it doesn’t work).
 Although, the actual gameplay mechanics, specifically in the town building and expanding, seems rather simplistic and almost like an introduction to the genre more than a full-on strategic RTS game.
 However, don’t take that the wrong way – this game requires a lot of strategic planning if you wish to survive long enough to see the credits roll.

 The game itself, from what I’ve played so far, appears to consist of two gameplay styles – base management and expansion, and stealthy exploration missions.
-There are a few missions which will utilise both methods by having you on your own and hiding at first, but then you’ll find a camp and move over to the second playstyle.
-As a person who hates stealth games and segments (because I suck at them), there were some moments which I didn’t like within Ancestors Legacy, but the majority of the game is much more forgiving and combat-focused instead.
+There are a few missions that will utilise both methods by having you on your own and hiding at first, but then you’ll find a camp and move over to the second playstyle.
+As a person who hates stealth games and segments (because I suck at them), there were some moments that I didn’t like within Ancestors Legacy, but the majority of the game is much more forgiving and combat-focused instead.

 The parts where you don’t have your own camp, although you may have a few squads, felt much slower than your usual RTS game.
 As you’re not restricted to a timer or the threat of the enemy invading your base, it’s all about taking your time.
 You have to hide in tall grass, find alternative ways around the enemy squads, and then launch a surprise attack by stabbing them in the back or jabbing your sword in their face before they even realise you’re stood behind them!
-It’s an interesting take on the genre and not one I’ve seen for a while as when I think of RTS games, I instantly think of games which operate like…
+It’s an interesting take on the genre and not one I’ve seen for a while as when I think of RTS games, I instantly think of games that operate like…

 The base building and expanding aspect within Ancestors Legacy is one of the most simplistic and restrictive I’ve ever seen within this type of game.
 First of all, you have no say as to where the various buildings or facilities will go, you pick the construction from the build menu and then the remaining civilians (that you haven’t slaughtered) will begin to construct it.
 This is also the way with the tents and houses, buildings which are required in order to increase the number of squads you may have at a time – with the maximum being ten… That’s right, the maximum number of active combat squads you can have is a measly ten – thankfully, the CPU also has this limit imposed upon them as well.